iterative/dvc.org/content/docs/user-guide/dvc-files/advanced-dvc.yaml.md

       - ${model.filename}
 ```

-⚠️ Important: Limitations of local `vars`:
+⚠️ Known limitations of local `vars`:

 - [`wdir`](/doc/user-guide/dvc-files/dvc.yaml#accepted-fields) cannot use values
   from local `vars`, as DVC uses the working directory first (to load any values